 King is the founder of the W.T.A., the Women’s Sports Foundation and a co-founder with her husband of World Team Tennis, she has coached the U.S.A.
 National Team and their Olympic squad.

-In 1971 she became the first woman to earn more than $100,000 in a season.
-The Billie Jean King National Tennis Center at Flushing Meadows has the distinction of being the first such sports arena to be named after a woman.
+She was elected to the International Tennis Hall of Fame in 1987 and the Billie Jean King National Tennis Center at Flushing Meadows has the distinction of being the first such sports arena to be named after a woman.

 Off the court, she has worked to promote women’s tennis and sport and was instrumental in gaining equal pay for women tennis players.
 Amongst the many honours she has been awarded are the 2007 Sunday Times Sports Woman of the Year for contributions to the sport on and off the court.

-Billie Jean currently serves on the board of the Elton John Aids Foundation and in 2009 was awarded The Presidential Medal of Freedom by President Barack Obama, the highest civilian honour in the U.S.A., she now lives in New York.
+In 2009 she was awarded The Presidential Medal of Freedom by President Barack Obama, the highest civilian honour in the U.S.A.